irods/irods_docs/docs/plugins/composable_resources.md

 }
 ```

-Getting files from the replication resource will show a preference for locality.
-If the client is connected to one of the child resource servers, then that replica of the file will be returned, minimizing network traffic.

-The replication coordinating resource implementation gathers only good replicas that need to be replicated to other leaf nodes in the tree.
+The replication coordinating resource rebalance implementation gathers only good replicas that need to be replicated to other leaf nodes in the tree.

 If the rebalance operation is interrupted, then the next time it is run, any unfinished work would still be 'unbalanced' and will appear in the next gathered set.